 - ½ cup sugar

-- 12 tbsp unsalted butter frozen and grated
+- 12 tablespoon unsalted butter frozen and grated

 - 1 large egg

-- ½ cup cold heavy cream + 1 tbsp divided
+- ½ cup cold heavy cream + 1 tablespoon divided

 - 1 cup chopped plums about 2 plums

 - 1 teaspoon cardamom

 - Preheat the oven to 400 degrees.
 Line a sheet pan with parchment paper.

 - In the bowl of an electric mixer fit with the paddle attachment, mix flour, sugar, baking powder, salt and cardamom.

 - Add the cold grated butter and mix at the lowest speed until the butter is mostly combined and the dough looks craggy.

 - Combine the egg, ½ cup of heavy cream and vanilla.
 With the mixer on low speed, slowly add to the flour and butter mixture.
 Mix until just blended.
 The dough will look lumpy and may not be fully incorporated yet!